 - We follow up most visits to the clinic with phone contact a couple of days later to ensure everything is going OK

 - Our vets are happy to take phone calls or emails to discuss cases if you have queries the nurses can’t answer

 - We have a range of information sheets on common conditions and will source more detailed information for you when needed

 - We use reminders (sms, email, letters) to help keep you on track with pet care needs

-- Our monthly email newsletter contains lots of useful pet care information and some entertaining animal antics
+- Our regular email newsletter contains lots of useful pet care information and some entertaining animal antics

 - We’re using Facebook to give you useful seasonal pet care tips & let you know about (have you liked us yet?)

 - We’re gradually making videos to de-mystify what goes on in our hospital & surgery – check out the videos below.